P25 DMR Dstar Fusion NXDN

 The P25 Repeater is currently connected to a worldwide network that incorporates Reflectors using software also written by Jonathan (G4KLX).
 We were hoping that it would be expanded onto the existing P25NX network, but so far all attempts to do this have been blocked by both personal and technical difficulties.
 Our current P25 reflector network is being expanded and even if it does not connect to the P25NX Network, our current network is significant enough and busy.

-Users will require a DMR-ID that is currently being distributed by the DMR-MARC group and can be obtained by logging onto this site, http://dmr-marc.net near the top right of the page you will see “Register-ID” then at the bottom of that page you will see “User Registration”.
+Users will require a DMR-ID that can be obtained by going to this site, https://register.ham-digital.org.
 Once you have entered all your details you will receive an email from the team in approx 24-48 hours with your DMR ID, this ID will be in the form of 505xxxx, the 505 is for Australia, the next number will be for the state, so 2 for NSW, 3 for Victoria etc, then the next 3 numbers will be your unique ID.
 This ID is linked to your callsign and is now used for DMR, P25 and ircddb (Dstar) or ccs number.
 Your DMR ID number will need to be added into your P25 radio and will be sent with every transmission.

 The following Talkgroups are being used on our current reflector system and is running in parallel with the TG’s used by the P25NX system to make it easier if we integrate systems in the future.